Below are the Frequently Asked Questions (FAQ) from our prospective and current learners.

 All applicants will be required to meet with a financial aid advisor to determine financial aid needs.

-Q: How long is the Program?
+Q: How long are the programs offered at Nightingale College?

 Q: At the end of the program, can I take the national licensure exam?

-Q: Where are your clinical sites located?
+Q: Where are your sites located?

 Q: How do I get started on the application process?

-Q: Can I work during the program?
+Q: Can a learner work during their program?

 Q: What would my salary be as an RN?